dotnet/AspNetCore.Docs/aspnetcore/publishing/iis.md

 * Check **Programs &amp; Features** and confirm that the **Microsoft ASP.NET Core Module** has been installed.
 If the **Microsoft ASP.NET Core Module** is not present in the list of installed programs, install the module.
 See [IIS Configuration](#iis-configuration).

-* Make sure that the **Application Pool Process Model Identity** is either set to **ApplicationPoolIdentity**; or if a custom identity is in use, confirm the identity has the correct permissions to access the application's assets folder.
+* Make sure that the **Application Pool > Process Model > Identity** is set to **ApplicationPoolIdentity** or your custom identity has the correct permissions to access the application's assets folder.

 ### Incorrect *processPath*, missing PATH variable, hosting bundle not installed, server/IIS not restarted, VC++ Redistributable not installed, or *dotnet.exe* access violation

 * **Browser:** HTTP Error 502.5 - Process Failure

-* **Application Log:** ErrorCode = 0x80070002
+* **Application Log:** Application 'MACHINE/WEBROOT/APPHOST/MY_APPLICATION' with physical root 'C:\{PATH}\' failed to start process with commandline '".\my_application.exe" ', ErrorCode = '0x80070002 : 0.

 * **ASP.NET Core Module Log:** Log file created but empty